 There is no dearth of stress in the life of an event manager.
 With every event you host, the pressure mounts to make the next one bigger, better, and more exciting.
-However, planning a bigger and better event doesn’t have to be stressful as you can leverage data to help you in this.
+However, planning and managing a bigger and better event doesn’t have to be stressful as you can leverage data to help you in this.

 How data can give you an edge in planning better events?